MrJava88/Pag3r-PHP-Framework/README.md

 # Updates

 I will go and add an Admin CMS soon, the PluginIncluder is currently not finished and i will work on this next.
-This Frameowrk is for Experienced and also inexperienced programmers, you can easy create and design your Website, also manage and work faster.
+This Framework is for Experienced and also inexperienced programmers, you can easy create and design your Website, also manage and work faster.